SmithsonianWorkshops/2018-06-12-nmnh/_episodes/05-the-filesystem.md

 {: .bash}

 This jumps forward multiple levels to the `.hidden` directory.
-Now go back to the home directory.
+Now go back to the `/pool/genomics` directory.

 ~~~
 $ cd /pool/genomics